 Chameleons are super cool lizards.
 I don’t think anyone can deny that.
 But I didn’t know just how awesome they are until I read up on them for this post.
 It always astounds me just how little I know of the animal world; no matter what I blog about I always find things I didn’t know about.
 That’s what makes this blog great, right?

-There are around one hundred and sixty species of chameleon that live in a variety of places, including Africa, southern Europe, and western Asia.
+There are over 200 species of chameleon that live in a variety of places, including Africa, southern Europe, and western Asia.
 The majority of species are found in southern Africa and on Madagascar.
 They can live in lots of different environments, including rain forests, grasslands, mountain forests and sometimes even deserts.
 Most species of chameleon live in trees, and are highly adapted to this lifestyle.

 One of the main things that help chameleons enjoy a happy life in the trees is the structure of their feet.
 The toes on each foot are fused together into two groups, making the foot look like a crab claw.
 These feet not only give the chameleon super funny looking feet, but also are very useful for gripping tree branches.
 The toes also have sharp claws protruding from them which help the chameleon climb.